ericsink/SQLitePCL.raw/README.md

   2. C++ Interop

 Xamarin platforms only support P/Invoke.
-Windows Phone 8 only supports C++ Interop.
+The Silverlight flavors of Windows Phone 8 only support C++ Interop.
 The other platforms support both.

 P/Invoke requires a platform-native shared library (such as a .dll or .so).